-We touched earlier on the fact that many past and present Propertyware users have found themselves unhappy with the software and the service in general.
+We touched earlier on the fact that many past and present Propertyware users have found themselves unhappy with the software and the property management services in general.

 What do users say about DoorLoop?
 Well, they’re some of the happiest in the industry.